LADI/jack-audio-connection-kit-docs/JACK-Metadata-API.md

 The [API documentation](http://jackaudio.org/files/docs/html/group__Metadata.html) should be consulted for more details.

-# What do with metadata?
+# What to do with metadata?

 If we know the UUID of an object, we can do 3 things with metadata: